- CBD Magic

 Christina dedicates her time to research and development in the cannabis world.
 With experience in design, innovation and sustainability projects, she seeks to unite different entities in the cannabis world to help destigmatize the plant and make it more accessible to users.KNOW MORE

-Joanna Kreitinger is a cellular biologist and immunologist currently leading dermatology and autoimmune disease research for the treatment of inflammatory skin conditions.
-Throughout her training and career, Joanna has been committed to understanding the ways in which exposure to pollutants, pathogens, and plant-derived chemicals can suppress the human immune system, with keen interest in harnessing these mechanisms for translational therapeutics to treat autoimmune diseases.KNOW MORE
+Joanna Kreitinger is a cell biologist and immunologist currently leading dermatology and autoimmune disease research for the treatment of inflammatory skin conditions.
+Throughout her training and career, Joanna has been committed to understanding the ways in which exposure to pollutants, pathogens, and plant-derived chemicals can suppress the human immune system, with keen interest in harnessing these mechanisms to treat autoimmune diseases beyond those of a dermatological nature.KNOW MORE